charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

 ## Extrapolation: is the prediction of values of the EXPLANATORY VARIABLE that fall outside the range of the data - Extrapolation SHOULD BE AVOIDED ###

+  Examples of Summarizing your findings:

+  Data Analysis Question: Is there a relationship between students' college GPAs and their high school GPAs?

+    Instructions: Write a short summary report of the main findings that you discovered using the data.
+For your convenience, your individual conclusions are provided below.
+You may edit them to create your summary.

+    Answer: In the first and third question, we examined two explanatory variables for the response variable college GPA.
+We found that generally, students who have a high high school GPA will tend to also have a high college GPA, and that students who typically sit in the front of the classroom generally have a higher GPA than those who sit in the middle or the back.
+In the second question, we investigated a completely unrelated issue, the differences in body image between males and females.
+We were surprised to find that actually a higher percentage of females were satisfied with their weight than males.